Reed-CSTAR/guides/README.md

 ### Step 3.
 Preview

-To see your changes locally, in your terminal, run:
+To see your changes locally, run the following in your terminal:

 ```sh
 mdbook serve